sdb31/Dexterity-Software/README.md

 # Dexterity
-MATLAB based analysis software developed by Jason Carmel's Motor Recovery lab for the KNOB behavioral task designed and built by Vulintus.
+MATLAB based analysis software developed by Jason Carmel's Motor Recovery lab for the automated behavioral tasks that measure arm or forelimb function.